After the 2020 increase in the cost of a TV Licence, you may be wondering if you still need one?

 Can I legally watch TV without a TV licence?

-If you pay by direct debit you can cancel it by filling out TV Licensing's contact form, confirming you no longer watch TV along with your current address.
+If you pay by direct debit, you can cancel it by filling out TV Licensing’s contact form, confirming that you no longer watch TV and providing your current address.
+Additionally, you’ll need to cancel your direct debit with your bank.

-If you pay with a TV Licensing payment card, you'll need to call 0300 555 0286.
+If you pay using a TV Licensing payment card, you’ll need to contact them at 0300 555 0286.

 Everyone who no longer requires a TV licence should then fill out a "No Licence Needed" declaration form.